semasuka/blog/_posts/2019-02-10-list-in-python.md

 ### Conclusion

 A list is a clean way of storing data in a container that allow us to iterate over on its elements and perform useful operation on it like adding and removing new elements.
 We will be using lists a lot.
-In the upcoming post, we will discuss tuples ranges.
+In the upcoming post, we will discuss tuples and ranges.

 Thank you for reading this tutorial.
 Hope you have learned one or two things.
 If you like this post, please subscribe to stay updated with new posts and if you have a thought or a question, I would love to hear it by commenting below.